Who has the most followers on X/Twitter in 2025?

 Perry’s X/Twitter account goes hard on the business front, plugging her latest tour with a wink and a smile — she’s got tickets to sell, after all.
 But her feed always appears upbeat and colorful, mirroring the artwork and music videos that made her name.

 Taylor Swift is arguably the biggest celebrity in the world right now, pop star or otherwise.
 It makes sense that she’s crashing into this list at number nine — she doesn’t post much, but when she does, the numbers are wild.
-It’s pretty much all music-related, and clearly written by Swift herself.
+It’s pretty much all music-related, and written in Swift’s voice.
 Given how much weight her fans give her words and actions, that counts for a lot.

 The final entry in our list is the only agency or business.
 The name “NASA” is synonymous with exploration, adventure, and innovation — it’s the catch-all space research program, and its inclusion here is testament to that fact.
 SpaceX, owned by Musk, has roughly 50 million fewer followers.